staropram/cantcoap/README.md

 # Long description

 This is a CoAP implementation with a focus on simplicity.
 The library only provides PDU construction and de-construction.

 The user is expected to deal with retransmissions, timeouts, and message ID matching themselves.
 This isn’t as arduous as it sounds and makes a lot more sense on a constrained device.

 Imagine for example a simple microcontroller sensor that only reports readings once every 15 minutes, and only sends a few packets each time.
 Do you really need a complicated framework to deal with acknowledgements and re-transmissions?

 Since CoAP recommends you only send one packet at at time, this means you only need to keep track of one on-going transaction at a time.
-I think you’re capable of doing the retransmission logic in a few lines of code.
+Yeah...
+I think you’re capable of this.

 Furthermore, the timers and interrupt processes between different embedded processor architectures, vary quite a bit.
 So it often makes sense to write the packet sending processes yourself.

-Finally, you might be sending the packets over odd transport bearers such as a SMS or a simple radio bearer.
+Finally, you might be sending the packets over odd transport bearers such as a SMS (woah dude, that's just totally wild) or a simple radio bearer.
 In which case, it’s easiest to deal with buffers.
-If I built retransmission handlers, they’d all be UDP/IP specific and would bloat the code.
+If I built retransmission handlers, they’d all be UDP/IP specific and would bloat the code for no reason.

 # Examples